ashvnv/8051-digitalclock-rtc/README.md

 # 8051-digitalclock-rtc #
 24Hr digital clock using 8051 and RTC DS1307

-Programming was done using Assembly Language on Keil uVision 5 and simulation on Proteus 8.9 using AT89C51
+Program is written in Assembly Language on Keil uVision 5 and simulation was done on Proteus 8.9 using AT89C51

 ![proteus-simulation](https://raw.githubusercontent.com/ashvnv/8051-digitalclock-rtc/main/temp/Proteus%20sim.PNG)